Summary

 What we expect

-In order to maintain our non-profit status, we require that all performers fill out a W-9 form (which we will provide.)
-This form has no information besides your name, address and SSN.
-You only need to fill one out once, no matter how frequently you play for us (unless your address changes.)
-If you have one on file with the Seattle Folklore Society (SFS), we don't need one.
+In order to maintain our non-profit status, we will provide a W-9 form and we require that all performers complete it.
+For international performers, the equivalent form is the W-8.
+Due to increased scrutiny by the IRS, we will collect forms from all performers starting in 2022.
+This form has no information besides your name, address and Social Security number.
+You only need to fill one out once, no matter how frequently you play for us.
+If your address changes, we need an updated form.
+If you already have updated this form with Seattle Folklore Society (SFS) in 2022, we don't need another form.
 We will not report any income unless the total income you receive from the SFS (including ECCD) in a single year is more than $600.
-Otherwise the form just sits in a filing cabinet collecting dust.
-The SFS privacy policy states that we won't share the information on this form with anyone (except to report income in the situation described above.)
-The equivalent form for international performers is the W-8.In order to maintain a good relationship with our neighbors and with the hall, and to be good neighbors, we must stop the dance at 10:00pm sharp.
-Furthermore, we must minimize use of the doors at the bottom of the stairs that lead out to Dayton Avenue.
-Unless you have unwieldy instruments or equipment, please load and unload via the doors up the stairs and out to the parking lot.
-Please refrain from playing music outside the hall after 10 pm.
+Otherwise, the form just sits in a file cabinet and collects dust.
+The Seattle Folklore Society privacy policy states that we won't share the information on this form with anyone except to report income in the situation described above.
+We need to be firm about this requirement - if you want to get paid, you need to complete a W-9 or W-8.
+We will provide these forms, but if you want to fill it out yourself, you can find it at W-9 (instructions.)
+International performers should use the W-8 and instructions.In order to be good neighbors and to maintain a good relationship with the hall, we must stop the dance at 10:00pm sharp.
+Also, do not play music outside the hall after 10 pm.Lastly, the Phinney Neighborhood Center does not permit alcohol consumption at the dance.
+No exceptions.
+If you won't follow this rule, we won't pay you.

-Please check that we have your personnel correct on our band members list and let us know if we need to make any changes.Even better, the blurb we use for our publicity will be much more effective if you write it.
+If you've never filled out a gig request form, or if your information has changed since the last time you did, please fill one out now, even if we've already confirmed your booking.
+This is the best way to communicate sound needs, publicity info, emergency contact info, etc.Please check that we have your personnel correct on our band members list and let us know if we need to make any changes.Even better, the blurb we use for our publicity will be much more effective if you write it.
 You know yourselves better than we know you.
-Please send us a short description of your band.For callers
+Please send us a short description of your band.Timing of the evening

 99% of your task is making sure that people are dancing and having fun.
 The remaining 1% consists of some announcements that we'd like made over the course of the evening.
-The only people making announcements should be the caller or us.
+The only people making announcements should be the caller (you) or the organizer (us).
 If other people have announcements to make, they should ask the caller or us to make them.
 Please make one or two announcements between each dance, rather than all of them at one time.
 We want the dancers to dance, rather than standing around for 5 minutes of announcements.
 Again, the announcements are minor compared to ensuring that people enjoy themselves.Because of our agreement with the hall, we must end the dance promptly at 10:00.
-Please watch the time at the end of the evening and leave enough room for a last waltz that ends at 10 O'clock sharp.
+Please watch the time at the end of the evening and leave enough room for a last waltz that ends at 10 o'clock sharp.